-Thanks to COVID-19 and the disruption the virus caused, Dior’s Color Games Summer 2020 Collection didn’t get to me until just a few weeks ago, but I wanted to share the pieces just the same — mainly because I refuse to let the season go (even though it’s now Fall).
-Inspired by “the playgrounds of summer“, this collection is meant to highlight Dior’s fun & athletic side … but I say it’s good enough for all kinds of activities, even the non-sporting variety.
+Once again thanks to COVID-19, Dior’s Color Games Summer 2020 Collection didn’t get to me until recently, but I wanted to share the pieces just the same — mainly because I refuse to let summer go.
+Inspired by “the playgrounds of summer”, the collection is meant to highlight Dior’s fun & athletic side … but basically, who can resist makeup that looks THIS good?

 - sky blue (top left)

 - cerulean (centre — note that it swatches lighter than it appears)